 c) Any deadlines within this Part may be extended upon mutual agreement of the Administrator and the entity that submitted the plan or request for waiver.

 d) The decision of the Administrator shall be final and subject to judicial review under the Administrative Review Law [735 ILCS 5/Art.
 III].

+SUBPART C: MODIFICATIONS